 The NAMC also supported APAP/RAAVC with economic analysis and their expertise in value chain mapping.
-The NAMC is also the coordinator for Strategic Infrastructure Project 11, which pertains to agro-logistics and rural infrastructure.
+The NAMC is also the coordinator for Strategic Infrastructure Project 11, which pertains to agrologistics and rural infrastructure.

 The PPECB has committed to expand the number of smallholder farmers with South African Good Agricultural Practice (SA-GAP) certification.
-We are also working with the OBP to secure adequate funding to ramp up vaccine production.
+The organisation is also working with the OBP to secure adequate funding to ramp up vaccine production.